Verilog Homework Help

 · VHDL is considered to be strongly typed, unlike Verilog HDL.
 Scripts that are not strongly typed cannot compile.
 Also, VHDL does not allow the intermixing or operation of variables with different classes.

 · Verilog is case sensitive while VHDL is not.

 · VHDL supports complex data types while Verilog allows very simple data types

 · VHDL boasts of library management unlike Verilog

-You should take help from our experts if you need assistance with an assignment related to the differences between these two languages.
+You should take help from our experts if you need assistance with homework related to the differences between these two languages.

 Verilog is used in design at several levels of abstraction.
 However, there are only three main levels which include: